-Established by the Council in 1970, the ICCR is an international committee that contributes to the development of new contraceptives and reproductive medicine.
+Established by the Population Council in 1970, the ICCR is an international advisory board that contributes to the development of new contraceptives and reproductive medicine.

 Today, women of reproductive age can choose between many contraceptive options.
-But no single method meets the needs of every woman, and contraceptive options for men remain extremely limited.
-Continued development of new contraceptive options is essential to ensuring access to an expanded method mix.
+However, no single method meets the needs of every woman and contraceptive options for men remain limited to condoms or vasectomy.
+Continued development of new contraceptive options is essential to ensuring access to an expanded method mix and contraceptive choice.

-The Population Council's International Committee for Contraception Research (ICCR) is a global network of clinical scientists who bring novel concepts to clinical development, strengthen leadership within the sexual and reproductive health community, and assist in achieving the Millennium Development Goals (MDG).
-Together with Population Council scientists, the ICCR designs new contraceptive technologies and conducts clinical trials to test their safety, efficacy, and acceptability.
-In addition to conducting contraceptive research, the committee has strengthened the research capacity of clinical centers in developed and developing countries by building a scientific infrastructure of well-trained professionals.
+The Population Council's International Committee for Contraception Research (ICCR) is a global network of clinical scientists, endocrinologists, gynecologists, andrologists who bring novel concepts to clinical development and strengthen leadership within the sexual and reproductive health community.
+Together with Population Council scientists, the ICCR designs new contraceptive concepts and technologies and provides guidance on contraceptive development priorities.
+In addition to conducting contraceptive research, the committee has strengthened the research capacity of clinical centers globally by building a scientific infrastructure of well-trained professionals.

-Members of the ICCR and their colleagues at cooperating universities and clinics work closely with the Population Council's Center for Biomedical Research to design delivery systems, prototypes, and clinical protocols for products under development.
-Clinics are selected for their commitment to reproductive health care, their experience in conducting clinical trials involving contraceptives, and the high quality of their research with a rigorous adherence to ethics at every step of the testing process.
+Members of the ICCR and their colleagues at cooperating universities and clinics work closely with the Population Council's Center for Biomedical Research to design delivery systems and prototypes and provide guidance on products under development.
+Clinics are selected for their expertise, their commitment to reproductive health care, and the high quality of their research with a rigorous adherence to ethics at every step of the testing process.

 - Philippe Bouchard, University of Paris, France

 - Jeffrey T. Jensen, Oregon Health & Science University, USA

 - Carolina Sales Vieira, University of São Paulo, Brazil

 - Christina Wang, UCLA School of Medicine, USA